Adarsh097/devops_practice/Docker/readme.md

 4. docker --version
 5. docker --help
 6. docker ps -a (to see all containers)
-7. docker rm container-id/name (to remove the container)
+7. docker rm container-id/name -> (to remove the container)
-8. docker stop container-id/name (to stop running container)
+8. docker stop container-id/name -> (to stop running container)
 9. docker system prune (to remove stopped container, unused volume and networks)
 10. docker logs container-id
 11. docker rmi image-id
+12. docker attach container-id -> (to see the logs in realtime by attaching your terminal with container terminal)

 # Common Commands:
 1. run    -     Create and run a new container from an image